VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 3. While not the intended purpose, the SOURCENAME field in the parcel polygon layer can also be used to track this information.

-4. This list can also be used to create GIS SPANs in the Intersection Table based on the type of unlanded structure.
+4. This list can also be used to create GIS SPANs in the Intersection Table based on the type of unlanded structure or common interest parcel.
 The same two-letter system described above can be implemented followed by the town code (first three digits of the town SPAN) and a four-digit numeric count.

 5. Tax Department guidance on attribution of unlanded structures should be updated and made uniform to reflect the above prefixes and mapping practices (e.g., in the Listers and Assessors Handbook).